yblebon/yblebon.github.io/README.md

 - I change what i want
 - I commit directly to master branch if I want
 - I fix bugs whenever i want.

+with:
+- no requirements
+- no delivery date